tasnintania/Ajkerdeal_Manual_Testing/README.md

   - [Mind Map](#Mind-map)

 # Introduction
-This document explains how I have done writing Test Cases, Bug Report, Test Case Report, Test Metrics and Mind Maps on e-commerce websites.
+This document explains how I have done writing Test Cases, Bug Reports, Test Case Reports, Test Metrics, and Mind Maps on e-commerce websites.

-The tasks are done for Registration , Sign In & Sign Out,Order, Marchent Corner features.
+The tasks are done for Registration, Sign In & Sign Out, Order, and Marchent Corner features.

 # Summary
-The Summary of all the tasks done for the Ajkerdeal websites are given below with a table.
+The Summary of all the tasks done for the Ajkerdeal websites is given below in a table.

 | :---         |
 | Test Case Summary   |